starknetfndn/defispring/backend/README.md

 ## Adding new data for allocations

-Once you launch the backend the project first extracts all of the allocation information from files.
+Once you launch the backend the program first extracts all of the allocation information from files.
 The information is then stored in the program memory, for the backend/API endpoints to utilize.

 If you add new allocation files you need to restart the backend so it starts processing the files.